TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 2. The receiver extracts a candidate payload.
 3. The receiver attempts steganographic decoding.
 4. If decoding produces unintelligible text, the artifact is treated as benign.
-5. If decoding produces a legigible message, the payload is accepted as the sender’s message.
+5. If decoding produces legible text, the payload is accepted as the sender’s message.

 No acknowledgments, retries, or signaling occur.